Before you say you "can't get hired," try out ALL of these methods first:

 I encourage everyone to test out my strategies below.

 Social Media Scrub

 Do a scrub of all your social media platforms for 'foul play' and make sure that each one looks presentable to a potential Employer or you may wish to go private during the candidate selection process because people definitely Google potential employees

 Specifically Tailored Resume

-Every time you apply to a new position, make sure that you update your resume to match the keywords in that specific job vacancy announcement that you're interested in applying to (the job post is your cheat sheet during the job hunt)
+Every time you apply to a new position, make sure that you update your resume to match the keywords of the specific job vacancy announcement that you're interested in applying to (at the very least, change the titles, years of exp., and skills)